 Thanks to AI, robots help conduct around 600,000 surgeries a year in the US.
 Surgical robots, like the da Vinci robot, are enabling surgeons to perform more precise surgeries, without the hand tremors.
 A new wave of cutting-edge surgical robotics, like the Verb, are now being developed to perform more minimally invasive and complex surgeries.

 A groundbreaking niche area of AI, machines are accessing and learning from data to recognise patterns and forecast outcomes.
 While still in its early days, machine learning is tipped to revolutionise medical prevention, diagnosis and treatment.

 Medical experts predict machine learning will eventually use data from electronic health records and claim databases to significantly improve prognoses for patients.
 Machines could also have the ability to analyse digital images, like x-rays, and boost diagnostic accuracy.

 A range of research projects is now exploring the potential of machine learning.
 Researchers are investigating a simple blood test that can detect cancer early in people at high risk of developing the disease, while machine learning is also working to analyse medical images and pinpoint disease progression.

 In another exciting development, researchers have created an algorithm that uses bone marrow data and medical histories to accurately predict which patients diagnosed with a blood and bone marrow cancer will relapse and which will progress into remission.

 Today’s health sector stands on the cusp of a dynamic new era of high-tech machines.
 Want to bolster your knowledge and expertise to prepare for the tech-savvy healthcare industry of tomorrow?
-A Master of Healthcare Leadership online at Southern Cross University provides you with 100 per cent online learning, flexible to your schedule.
+A Master of Healthcare Leadership online or MBA in Health Services Management provides you with 100 per cent online learning, flexible to your schedule.
 Get in touch with a Student Enrolment Advisor today on 1300 589 882.